Guide to what’s on in London in October 2017

 Free public art exhibition, bringing contemporary pieces to the streets and spaces of the City of London.
 At various sites around the Square Mile.
 Nearest stations: Fenchurch Street, Monument or Liverpool Street.
 For more information and a map of the artworks, visit the City Of London’s official website.

-Posted on 30 September 2017, in Art, Families, Festivals, History, London, Tourist Attractions and tagged half-term, london, October 2017, Things to do in London, What's On Guide.
+Posted on 30 Sep 2017, in Art, Families, Festivals, History, London, Tourist Attractions and tagged half-term, London, October 2017, Things to do in London, What's On Guide.
 Bookmark the permalink.
 11 Comments.